WPP-Public/Potato-ACE/src/ace/components/accordion/README.md

 ### Dispatched events

-The following events are dispatched on `window` by Accordion.
+The following events are dispatched to `window` by Accordion.

 #### Ready